Davide Luppi: Career

 Born in Trescore Balneario, Lombardy, Luppi started his career at Emilian club Bologna.
 Luppi was a member of Bologna U17 team for 2006–07 national student league (Allievi).

 Sassuolo

 After a season for Bologna reserve in national "spring" reserve league, in August 2008 he left for Sassuolo along with Lorenzo Simonini.
 In July 2009 Luppi signed his first fully professional contract with Sassuolo and left for Manfredonia in co-ownership deal.
 Sassuolo also farmed Luppi to Viareggio also in co-ownership deal in July 2010, for a peppercorn of €500.
 In June 2011 Sassuolo bought back Luppi again for €10,000 and re-signed a 2-year deal.

 On 17 August 2011 Luppi was loaned to Portogruaro with option to buy.

 Corregesse & Modena

+During his one-year tenure at Serie D club Corregesse, Luppi showcased his goal-scoring ability, scoring 29 goals in 27 appearances.
+That season was most likely the main reason he signed up two levels of professional football the next year.

-In summer 2014 Luppi was signed by Modena.
+In the summer of 2014, Luppi was signed by Serie B club Modena, where he played 17 goal-less games.
 He was assigned number 10 shirt.
-On 2 February 2015 Luppi left for Pro Vercelli on a temporary deal.
+On February 2, 2015, Luppi left for Pro Vercelli on a temporary deal.
+He had relatively better luck there, scoring 3 goals in 15 appearances.

+He then returned to Modena for the season of 2015-2016, where he scored 9 goals in 34 appearances.